Bronchial tree: structure, anatomy. Functions of the bronchi. The structure and role of the bronchi The bronchi are formed

 3. with a predominance of secretory cells;

-4. with full or almost complete absence ciliated cells ("non-ciliated").
+4. with full or almost complete absence ciliated cells (“unciliated”).

-Goblet cells are unicellular glands of the merocrine type that secrete mucous secretions.
-The shape of the cell and the location of the nucleus depend on the phase of secretion and the filling of the supranuclear part with mucus granules, which merge into larger granules and are characterized by a low electron density.
-Goblet cells have an elongated shape, which, during the accumulation of secretions, takes the form of a glass with a base located on the basement membrane and intimately connected to it.
-The wide end of the cell domed protrudes on the free surface and is equipped with microvilli.
-The cytoplasm is electron dense, the nucleus is rounded, the endoplasmic reticulum is of a rough type, well developed.
+Goblet cells are single-celled glands of the merocrine type that secrete a mucous secretion.
+The shape of the cell and the location of the nucleus depend on the phase of secretion and the filling of the supranuclear part with mucus granules, which merge into larger granules and are characterized by low electron density.
+Goblet cells have an elongated shape, which, during the accumulation of secretions, takes the form of a glass with a base located on the basement membrane and intimately connected with it.
+The wide end of the cell protrudes dome-shaped on the free surface and is equipped with microvilli.
+The cytoplasm is electron-dense, the nucleus is round, the endoplasmic reticulum is of a rough type, well developed.

 Goblet cells are unevenly distributed.
-Scanning electron microscopy revealed that different zones the epithelial layer contains heterogeneous areas, consisting either only of ciliated epithelial cells, or only of secretory cells.
+Scanning electron microscopy revealed that different zones The epithelial layer contains heterogeneous areas consisting either only of ciliated epithelial cells or only of secretory cells.
 However, continuous accumulations of goblet cells are relatively few in number.
-Along the perimeter of the section of the segmental bronchus of a healthy person, there are areas where the ratio of ciliated epithelial cells and goblet cells is 4: 1-7: 1, and in other areas this ratio is 1: 1.
+Along the perimeter of a section of the segmental bronchus of a healthy person there are areas where the ratio of ciliated epithelial cells to goblet cells is 4:1-7:1, and in other areas this ratio is 1:1.

 The number of goblet cells decreases distally in the bronchi.
 In the bronchioles, goblet cells are replaced by Clara cells, which are involved in the production of serous components of mucus and alveolar hypophase.

-In small bronchi and bronchioles, goblet cells are normally absent, but can appear in pathology.
+In small bronchi and bronchioles, goblet cells are normally absent, but may appear in pathology.

 In 1986, Czech scientists studied the reaction of the epithelium of the airways of rabbits to the oral administration of various mucolytic substances.
-It turned out that goblet cells are the target cells for the action of mucolytics.
-After mucus is removed, goblet cells tend to degenerate and are gradually removed from the epithelium.
-The degree of damage to the goblet cells depends on the injected substance: lasolvan gives the greatest irritating effect.
-After the administration of broncholysin and bromhexine, massive differentiation of new goblet cells occurs in the epithelium of the airways, resulting in goblet cell hyperplasia.
+It turned out that the target cells of mucolytics are goblet cells.
+After mucus is cleared, goblet cells typically degenerate and are gradually removed from the epithelium.
+The degree of damage to goblet cells depends on the substance administered: lasolvan has the greatest irritant effect.
+After administration of broncholysin and bromhexine, massive differentiation of new goblet cells occurs in the epithelium of the airways, resulting in goblet cell hyperplasia.

 Basal and intermediate cells are located deep in the epithelial layer and do not reach the free surface.
 These are the least differentiated cellular forms, due to which physiological regeneration is mainly carried out.
 The shape of the intermediate cells is elongated, the basal cells are irregularly cubic.
-Both have a rounded, DNA-rich nucleus and a small amount of cytoplasm, which is dense in basal cells.
+Both have a round, DNA-rich nucleus and a small amount of cytoplasm, which has a high density in the basal cells.

 Basal cells are capable of giving rise to both ciliated and goblet cells.